Chinese Restaurant

 The soffit entry's dynamic forms appear radically different depending on your approach.
 Here, the two triangular partitions appear balanced.

-Custom designed banquette provides additional storage.
-Formally and structurally balancing heavy and light elements, the former stabilizes the latter.
+Custom designed banquette provides additional storage, which structurally stabilizes the lighter seating element.
 Consistent with the folding motif, the floor tiling wraps along the wall to spatialize surfaces

 Angular shelving in elevation and plan also create angular shadows

-A new field of lights unifies the central dining space and allows for the free placement of tables and chairs.
-The spherical fixtures of this exploded chandelier allude to Chinese paper lanterns
+A new field of lights, alluding to Chinese spherical paper lanterns, unifies the central dining space and allows for the free placement of tables and chairs.

 The exploded chandelier conforms to a doubly curved surface.
-The silver and bronze lanterns create different patterns (single colored/alternating colored) depending on one's perspective
+The silver and bronze lanterns create different patterns (single colored/alternating colored).

 Multiple alignments and patterns emerge from the implied assymetrically curved surface